2022 North Carolina Senate election: District 13

-The new 13th district includes portions of northern Wake County and has no incumbent.
+The new 13th District includes portions of northern Wake County and had no incumbent.
 Lisa Grafstein won the Democratic nomination.
 David Bankert won the Republican nomination.

 District 14

-The new 14th district includes portions of eastern Wake County.
-Incumbent Democratic Minority Leader Dan Blue has represented the 14th district since 2009.
+The new 14th District includes portions of eastern Wake County.
+Incumbent Democratic Minority Leader Dan Blue had represented the 14th District since 2009.

 District 15

-The new 15th district includes portions of central Wake County.
-Incumbent Democrat Jay Chaudhuri has represented the 15th district and its predecessors since 2016.
+The new 15th District includes portions of central Wake County.
+Incumbent Democrat Jay Chaudhuri had represented the 15th District and its predecessors since 2016.

 District 16

-The new 16th district includes portions of western Wake County.
-Incumbent Democrat Wiley Nickel has represented the 16th district since 2019.
-Nickel is running for congress and isn't seeking re-election.
-State Representative Gale Adcock has announced that she will seek the Democratic nomination for the seat.
+The new 16th District includes portions of western Wake County.
+Incumbent Democrat Wiley Nickel had represented the 16th District since 2019.
+Nickel ran for congress and did not seek re-election.
+State Representative Gale Adcock announced that she would seek the Democratic nomination for the seat.

 District 17

-The new 17th district includes portions of southern Wake County.
-Incumbent Democrat Sydney Batch has represented the 17th district since her appointment on January 11, 2021.
+The new 17th District includes portions of southern Wake County.
+Incumbent Democrat Sydney Batch had represented the 17th District since her appointment on January 11, 2021.

 District 18

-The new 18th district includes all of Granvile county as well a portion of northern Wake County.
-Incumbent Democrat Sarah Crawford has represented the 18th district since 2021.
-Crawford is running for the state house.
-E.C.
-Sykes won the Republican nomination.
+The new 18th District includes all of Granvile County as well a portion of northern Wake County.
+Incumbent Democrat Sarah Crawford had represented the 18th District since 2021.
+Crawford ran for the state house.
+E. C. Sykes won the Republican nomination.

 District 19

-The new 19th district includes most of Cumberland County.
-Incumbent Democrat Kirk deViere has represented the 19th district since 2019.
+The new 19th District includes most of Cumberland County.
+Incumbent Democrat Kirk deViere had represented the 19th District since 2019.
 Val Applewhite defeated deViere to win the Democratic nomination.
-Former Senator Wesley Meredith won the Republican nomination.
+Former senator Wesley Meredith won the Republican nomination.